vdonaby/MusicPlaylist/README.md

 # Music Playlist

 ### Description
-Signup for an account and add your songs to a playlist.
+Sign up for an account and add your songs to a playlist.

 ### Build Steps